Cannabis in Tanzania

 Cannabis in Tanzania is illegal but remains the most common drug and it is produced for different usage, such as domestic usage and exporting.
 It is locally known as bangi.
 Tanzania is one among multiple countries in Africa that produce cannabis in large quantities.

 Cultivation

 Cannabis in Tanzania is cultivated in coastal zone of Tanga, northern zone of Arusha, Manyara and Kilimanjaro, southern highland of Iringa and Lake Zone of Shinyanga and Mara Cannabis is mainly produced in rural areas.
 It takes four to five month for cannabis to mature.
-Cannabis is also imported from outside the country and the main entry is the airport of Dar es salaamTemplate:Citation needed, Kilimanjaro International airport (KIA) and the seaport of Dar es salaam and Zanzibar and small airports like Tanga and Mwanza.
+Cannabis is also imported from outside the country and the main entry is in the airport of Dar es salaamTemplate:Citation needed, Kilimanjaro International airport (KIA) and the seaport of Dar es salaam and Zanzibar and small airports like Tanga and Mwanza.
+A 2023 chemical profiling study reported that over 10,219 kilograms of cannabis were seized in Tanzania between 2011–2016, confirming its role as a major producer in East Africa.

 Usage

 Cannabis is used for medicine in rural areas, used to cure ailment like ear-ache, fever and malaria.
 Cannabis leaves are used to make and prepare food in rural areas.